 MacFly Pro will help you kill two birds with one stone.
-Open MacFly Pro and go to the Tools tab, click on ‘Scan’ under Apps to let MacFly Pro find the ones you rarely use.
-Then Select the applications you want to delete and hit ‘Uninstall Selected’ to remove them along with associated cache.
+Open MacFly Pro and click on Apps, then ‘Scan’ to find the applications you rarely use.
+Check the boxes next to applications you want to delete and hit ‘Uninstall Selected’ to remove them along with associated cache.

 The importance of updating your OS to the latest version can’t be stressed enough.
 System updates are not all about the new features and tweaks, more importantly, they bring security patches and bug fixes.
 All software has its weak spots and it is only a matter of time until it is discovered and taken advantage of.
 Developers constantly work on locating and patching these areas.
 Therefore, OS X Software updates are of paramount importance.
 Depending on how old is your Mac, the latest version of the macOS available for it may vary: OS X Lion, OS X Mavericks, OS X Yosemite, OS X El Capitan, or OS X Sierra (some models won’t be getting the new OS X High Sierra).
 Regardless of the macOS version you are currently running, it is worth making sure that it’s the latest available.
 Go to Apple Menu>About This Mac>Software Update… to check if any updates are available.